lily-mosquitoes/scops_antihelminitics/readme.md

 ## Availability

-This web application is in development and not yet available as a live web site.
+This web application is currently deployed under heroku.
+You can access it via [scops-antihelmintics.herokuapp.com](https://scops-antihelmintics.herokuapp.com/)

 ## Acknowledgments

 This project is a successor of [Dr. Paul Airs](https://github.com/PaulAirs)' "[Know Your Anthelmintics](https://github.com/PaulAirs/SCOPS_Know_Your_Anthelmintics)" web app; and it is being developed in conjucntion with Dr. Paul Airs and Queen's University Belfast.

+## To do

+- Adjust HTML for mobile
+- Fix sticky headers for table
+- Add option to filter out products